WolfwithSword/Minibot_Antennae/README.md

 Modify `config.json` as required.
 These will be the default settings on every boot.

-Note: This file may be written to, but it will only ever chande "mode"
+Note: This file may be written to, but it will only ever change "mode"

 ## Materials